Cancer and the environment: Get advice

 - Microwave food and beverages in ceramic or glass containers.

-Making the right food choices also may lower your contact with toxic chemicals.
+Making wise food choices also may lower your contact with toxic chemicals.

 - Choose food grown without pesticides or chemical fertilizers.